-6.2.2 Specimen processing
+6.4.2.
+Specimen processing and quality

-6.2.2.1 The laboratory should process the specimen as soon as possible after it is received.
-The methods that will be used to analyze the specimen should be determined prior to processing whenever possible.
+6.4.2.1 The laboratory should process the specimen as soon as possible after it is received.
+The methods that will be used to analyze the specimen should be determined before processing whenever possible.
 If chromosome analysis is requested, cell culture will be required.
-If FISH and/or CMA analyses are requested, a portion of the specimen can be used for direct harvest of interphase cells and/or genomic DNA extraction.
+If FISH and/or CMA analyses are requested, a portion of the specimen can be used for direct harvest of interphase cells and/or gDNA extraction.
+If the diagnosis is unclear at the time of specimen processing, the laboratory (in consultation with the treating physician) may still want to perform direct harvest of interphase cells and/or gDNA extraction but put the FISH and/or CMA analyses on-hold until a more definitive diagnosis is available.
+This is important to preserve the integrity of the specimen used for FISH and/or CMA.
+Interphase FISH analysis can be performed on the cultured fixed cell pellet; however, this has the potential of introducing culture hias

-6.2.2.2 If a bone marrow core biopsy is obtained, it should be disaggregated to generate a cell suspension.
+6.4.2.2 If a bone marrow core biopsy, or other solid tissue, is obtained, it should be disaggregated to generate a cell suspension.
 This can be achieved by mechanical mincing and/or enzymatic digestion using collagenase.
 Culture conditions are the same as those for a bone marrow aspirate.

-6.2.2.3 Cell culture conditions should be optimized for the specific hematological neoplasm suspected:
+6.4.2.3 Cell culture conditions should be optimized for the specific hematologic neoplasm suspected:

 - a.
-Acute leukemias, including acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), and acute biphenotypic leukemia: Unstimulated short-term cultures are recommended.
-If sufficient specimen is received, at least two cultures should be initiated, including direct, overnight, and/or 24-hour cultures.
-In pediatric ALL, an additional unstimulated 48-hour culture can be useful in characterizing the abnormal karyotype.
-The seeding density is usually 1 to 3 million cells per ml of medium. - b.
-Myelodysplastic syndromes (MDS) and myeloproliferative neoplasms (MPN): Same as acute leukemias. - c.
-Plasma cell dyscrasias, including multiple myeloma (MM) and plasma cell leukemia: Unstimulated 24- and 72-hour cultures as well as 120-hour IL-4-stimulated culture are recommended.3 For FISH and/or CMA analyses, if the bone marrow plasma cells percentage (as determined by flow cytometry) is below a certain cutoff value, plasma cell separation is recommended to enrich for the CD138+ plasma cell fraction.^{4,5} The laboratory needs to establish its cutoff value for plasma cell enrichment. - d.
-Chronic lymphoproliferative disorders: Depending on the immunophenotype, additional cultures with B- or T-cell mitogens may be helpful.
-In CLL and other mature B-cell neoplasms, CpG-oligonucleotide cell stimulation
+Acute leukemias, including acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), and acute leukemias of ambiguous lineage: unstimulated short-term cultures are recommended.
+If sufficient specimen is received, at least 2 cultures should be initiated, including direct, overnight, and/or 24-hour cultures.
+In pediatric ALL, an additional unstimulated 48-hour culture can be useful in the identification of an abnormal clone.
+The seeding density is usually 1 to 2 million cells per mL of medium.8 - b.
+Myelodysplastic neoplasms/syndromes (MDS) and myeloproliferative neoplasms (MPN): Same as acute leukemias.